The Locker Key

 “I don’t know.
 But he sounds pretty confident here.”

-Corelli picks up his phone and punches in a number and waits a few seconds.
+Corelli picked up his phone, punched in a number and waited a few seconds.
 “Judy Blue Eyes, it’s Tony.
 Listen… Copper computer chips...Who are some of the movers and shakers in that area...yeah this would be private people.
 Not like an Intel or anything.
 Yeah.
-He scribbles down a name.
+He scribbled down a name.
 ‘Eggheads Unlimited’ How about Terry Marlowe?…hot damn.
-No that’s good…thanks Judy....yeah, that would be nice.
+No, that’s good…thanks Judy....yeah, I do owe you a drink\, maybe even a decent dinner.
 I’ll call you next week.”
 Corelli puts down the phone.

 “This thing got Internet?”
 Corelli said pointing at the laptop.